 - You can offer samples in return for signing up to your newsletters, or discounted shipping for higher value baskets.

 - It could also be worthwhile making videos to demonstrate an aspect of your stock or service.
 A demonstration can really give a full understanding of what you offer.

 MAKE A PLAN!

-Make sure the cost of an app, or joining a directory makes sense before you do it.
-If you think paid advertising, or a new e-commerce website would make all the difference for your company, investigate any state supports you can find.
+- Make sure the cost of an app, or joining a directory makes sense before you do it.
+If you think paid advertising or a new website design would make all the difference for your company, investigate any state supports you can find.